cheshire137/soma-chrome/README.md

 ## How to Develop

 Pull requests welcome!
-You want to edit the CoffeeScript, Haml, and LESS files in src/, because most of the stuff in extension/ is generated.

-1. `npm install -g gulp` to globally install Gulp.
-1. `npm install` to install necessary Gulp modules and get a config.js to customize.
+1. `npm install` to install necessary packages and get a config.js to customize.
 1. Customize extension/config.js by filling in [your Last.fm API key and secret](http://www.last.fm/api/accounts).
-1. `gulp` to watch CoffeeScript, LESS, and Haml files for changes.
 1. In Chrome at `chrome://extensions/`, click 'Load unpacked extension...' and choose the extension/ directory.

 ## How to Check Code Style